syncfusion-content/xamarin.android-docs/xamarin-android/DataSource/Getting-Started.md

 ## Grouping

 DataSource also allows to sort the bound source by using the `DataSource.GroupDescriptors` property.
 You can create a `GroupDescriptor` for the property to be grouped and add it in the `DataSource.GroupDescriptors` collection.
-GroupDescriptor object holds following two properties:
+`GroupDescriptor` object holds following two properties:

 * PropertyName: Name of the grouped property.
-* KeySelector: Sets the key selector for grouping
+* KeySelector: Sets the `KeySelector` for grouping
-* Comparer: Comparer to be applied in when sorting take place The following code example illustrates this without Key Selector.
+* Comparer: Comparer to be applied in when sorting take place

+The following code example illustrates this without `KeySelector`.
 {% tabs %}
 {% highlight c# %}
 [C#]